gievan19/gtoken/README.md

 1. .gitattributes and .gitignore - git files and config that were used for this project<br/>
 2. LICENSE - defines the license, distribution, conditions, permissions and limitations.<br/>
 3. README.md - this file, which is an overview and walkthrough of the code base, implementation, deployment and future plans for this project.<br/>
+4. design_pattern_decisions.md - indicates the design approach that were used for this project.<br/>
+5. avoiding_common_attacks.md - indicates approach to address security method used to avoid common attacks and dangers.<br/>
-4. package-lock.json and truffle-config.js - config settings used for this project.<br/>
+6. package-lock.json and truffle-config.js - config settings used for this project.<br/>

 <h3>Implementation of the project</h3>